emailhippo/email-verify-api-docs/docs/data-dictionary.rst

 ..
 Send Assesment:

-Send sssesment
+Send assessment
 ^^^^^^^^^^^^^^
 **Type info**: `sendAssess`_

-Email Hippo performs an assesment of the risk associated with sending email to the email address queried.
+Email Hippo performs an assessment of the risk associated with sending email to the email address queried.
 The overall score is based on a number of factors including:

 * If the domain is determined to be a :term:`DEA`
 * If the mailbox is verified as 'Ok' or 'Good'